EDUCBA

 Example #1

-Let us assume that a company is planning to invest in an expansion project.
-The project will be financed 35% through equity infusion, and the remaining funding will be through bank loans.
-Determine the debt-to-equity ratio of the project based on the given information.
+Let us assume that a company plans to invest in an expansion project.
+The project will be financed 35% through equity infusion, and the remaining funding will occur through bank loans.
+Determine the debt-to-equity ratio of the project based on the given information:

 Capital Structure Example 1-1